-All observers were nominated as external members of the Meteorological Class of the Academy of Sciences in Mannheim and listed regularly in the "Kurpfalzbaierischer Hof- und Staatskalender".
+All observers were nominated as external members of the Meteorological Class of the Academy of Sciences in Mannheim and listed in the "Kurpfalzbaierischer Hof- und Staatskalender" (1802).
+In 1802, long after the last volume of the Ephemerides was printed, the meteorological society with all members was still mentioned in this official calendar which means, that the Societas could not be realised.